 Size: Sound recording: 1 sound cassette (90 min.) : analog.

-Collection Summary: An interview of Walter Feldman conducted 1998 Aug.
+Summary: An interview with Walter Feldman conducted 1998 Aug.
 10, by Robert Brown, for the the Archives of American Art, in Feldman's home, Providence, R.I.

 Feldman discusses attending classes as a youth, 1939-1942, at the Museum of Fine Arts, Boston; attending Yale's School of Fine Arts, 1942; service in combat infantry in the U.S. Army, Europe, 1943-1946; completing his BFA at Yale, 1946-1950 and MFA, 1951; working as an instructor in painting at Yale until his appointment at Brown University (1953; professor 1961) where he continues to teach; exhibitions and commissions; working in painting, printmaking, mosaics, and in fine book making.